Does genital cosmetic surgery damage the hymen?

 - Clitoral area procedures

-- Laser-assisted genital treatments
+- Laser-assisted genital procedures

 - Genital whitening